Michigan Medicaid Definition

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (meeting the eligibility requirements ensures one will receive assistance) and is provided at home or adult day care.

-As mentioned previously, eligibility for these programs is complicated by the facts that the criteria vary with marital status, and that Michigan offers multiple pathways towards eligibility.
-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+As mentioned previously, eligibility for these programs is complicated by the facts that the criteria vary with marital status, and that Michigan offers more than one pathway towards eligibility.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medical Assistance in Michigan.
 More.

 |2019 Michigan Medicaid Long Term Care Eligibility for Seniors|